ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 - Management:
 	- You will be required to keep a diary of research, which records:
 		- New things you have learned today;
-		- The summarizations of paper and/or related contents you read today;
+		- The summaries of the papers and/or related contents you read today;
 		- New thoughts today; And so on.
 	- There will be weekly reports in both oral and document.
 		- The document needs to be completed one day before the oral.